SlamTheDragon/independent-outliner/README.md

-# slam-electron-template
+# Independent Outliner

-Slam's Electron Desktop Template
+A desktop application capable of managing your daily tasks presented in a unique way.

 ## Development

-Either use either yarn or npm to install `node_modules`.
+- Use either yarn or npm to install `node_modules`.